molnarlin/learn-hungarian-for-kids-game/README.md

     flippedCards =[];
     matchedCards =[];
 ```
-But the cards stayed the same place, so I had to add a shuffleCards function, which was very similar, to how I created the shuffledCard array at the beginning.
+But the cards stayed the same place, so I had to add a shuffleCards function, which was very similar to how I created the shuffledCard array at the beginning.

 * There was a problem when I double-clicked the cards, they flipped back.
 So I added a global flag to the flipped card and started with the value false, when they were flipped, the value was true.
 Later on, this was changed, and only those cards were flipped, whose value was false.
 ```